|Guide||♦||5 Triplogs||Mine 0||0 Topics|

 Taking the word "climb" to new heights.

 Located in the Mecca Hills north of the Salton Sea, Ladder Canyon is quite an adventure.
 Ladder Canyon is a slot canyon.
 The canyon was created by water.
-At the end if the canyon it is clear how the canyon was created.
+At the end of the canyon, it is clear how the canyon was created.
 The slot canyon ends at what can be described as a giant funnel.
 That funnel would take flash flood waters and concentrate them into a very small channel.
-The sandy bottom of the canyon offers further evidence of the flood waters that carved out the slot.
+The sandy bottom of the canyon offers further evidence of the floodwaters that carved out the slot.
 One thing worth noting is that most of the canyon is in the shade for most of the day and is quite a bit cooler than the surrounding desert.

 From the parking area that marks the dead-end of Painted Canyon Road.
 Follow Painted Canyon for a little over a half-mile until you reach Ladder Canyon.
 On the right side of the Painted Canyon Trail is the sign pointing to Ladder Canyon on the left side of the trail.
 With how wide the Painted Canyon Trail is you have to wonder why the sign isn't on the left side, but it nevertheless isn't.

 As you enter Ladder Canyon you are greeted by a beautiful rock carving of an eagle.
 The initial opening of the canyon is not all that impressive looking and doesn't provide much of a hint of what is in store ahead.
 Although the prevailing path is uphill, the first ladder is a climb down.
 How else did you think ladder canyon got its name?
 Because you have to climb ladders.
 Shortly after ladder 1, you enter a round chamber that is the location of ladder 2, a long 18 step metal ladder.
 At about a foot and a half between steps, that would make the ladder about 27 feet long.
 If you have a fear of heights, be forewarned.